Bookhurst Wood Contact

-Region: South East
+Region: South Central

-Site size: 13.8 hectares
+Site size: 15 hectares

 Bookhurst Wood is a lush area of ancient woodland in Cranleigh, Surrey.
 The woods are recorded on the earliest available ordinance map edition of 1871 with further historical records showing a clay pit serving Bookhurst pottery adjacent to the woodlands.

 The Land Trust acquired Bookhurst Wood from Linden homes in 2015 with the help of Waverley Borough Council and Cranleigh Parish Council.
 With the ongoing support of Linden homes, The Land Trust is managing the woods in perpetuity to maximise the benefits to wildlife and the local community.